Vietsol-Co-Ltd/CAN-tracing/README.md

 # lblf - lite binary logging file reader

+`lblf` is an implementation for reading Vector BLF files, the main driver for making this is to have a fast, simple and small tool for parsing BLF files.
+Aim is to have simple and fast program for special use cases.
+Aim is to support all platforms for little endian.

-## Abstract
+## Introduction

 BLF Logging File (BLF) is a file format created by [Vector](http://www.vector.com) which is their main preferred log file format.
 For Vector customers there exists a dll `binlog` as their reference implementation.
-However that is only available for Vector customers and only for Windows.
+However, that is only available for Vector customers and only for Windows platform x86.

-`lblf` is an implementation for reading Vector BLF files, the main driver for making this is to have a fast, simple and small too for parsing BLF files.

-Since blf is a capable format it has several use cases.
+The BLF can handle various network types such as CAN, LIN, ETHERNET, MOST and to forth.
 Many CAN loggers can emit blf format file and it can be used for Vector CANalyzer and other analytics software.

 The main source for information is Tobias Lorenz [vector_blf](https://bitbucket.org/tobylorenz/vector_blf/src/master/) which is a very nice reference implementation.
-However, the vector_blf implementation is fairly large, complex and performance is slow.
+However, the vector_blf implementation is fairly large, complex and performance is slow for my liking.

 By searching internet for `BLF`, `binlog`, `BINLOG-DLL-Manual`, `vector_blf` and `binlog_objects.h` it is possible to find information regarding the inner working about this file format.